jd-fj/favorite_things_cli/readme.md

 Bye!
 ```
 ### **Unknown commands**
-If any unknown commands are received, expect to see the following string
+If any unknown commands are received, expect to see the following string;
 ```
 Unknown command.
 Known commands are: put, fetch, exit
 ```